ossf/wg-securing-software-repos/docs/principles-for-package-repository-security.md

   - The package repository notifies maintainers via email for critical account security changes, such as password changes or disabling multi-factor authentication.
 This helps users detect if their account has been compromised.
   - The package repository implements account security measures like brute force prevention (even with 2FA attempts)
 - Level 2
   - To prevent domain resurrection for account takeover via the recovery process, the package repository detects abandoned email domains.
-This may look like doing a WHOIS lookup on all registered email domains, and locking accounts for which the domain is abandoned.
+This may look like doing a WHOIS lookup on all registered email domains, and removing the ability to recover an account via an email domain that has been abandoned.
   - The package repository supports MFA via phishing-resistant means such as WebAuthn
   - The package repository requires MFA for packages deemed critical (e.g. top 1% of packages by downloads).
   - The package repository integrates with public leaked credential databases such as Have I Been Pwned to detect when users are using leaked credentials.
 If a user has a leaked credential, the package repository prompts them to change it upon login.